dogweather/forkful/content/en/swift/files-and-io/writing-a-text-file.md

   \ data on the filesystem, which is essential for tasks such as saving configuration\u2026"
 lastmod: '2024-03-13T22:45:00.412377-06:00'
 model: gpt-4-0125-preview
-summary: "Writing a text file in Swift allows you to persistently store string data\
-  \ on the filesystem, which is essential for tasks such as saving configuration\u2026"
+summary: Writing a text file in Swift allows you to persistently store string data on the filesystem, which is essential for tasks such as saving configuration settings, user data, or logs.
 title: Writing a text file
 weight: 24
 ---